-Higher performance motherboards will often have more RAM or PCIe slots, and you can pretty safely assume they’re better, but if that’s your main metric you run the risk of getting more motherboard than you need.
+Higher-performance motherboards will often have more RAM or PCIe slots, and you can pretty safely assume they’re better, but if that’s your main metric you run the risk of getting more of a motherboard than you need.

 Unless you’re planning on top-of-the-line everything and pushing it all to the limit, a good motherboard is solidly constructed and could handle a little more than you’re putting into it.